7underlines/sw-secure-deploy/README.md

 - Add code from [.htaccess](.htaccess) to your `.htaccess` file.
 - Add code from [robots.txt](robots.txt) to your `robots.txt` file.
+- Create folders and file `config/packages/prod/z-monolog.yaml` and add the code from [z-monolog.yaml](z-monolog.yaml).
+- Execute `bin/console cache:clear` to apply the changes.

 ## Recommendations